What is Bowen Therapy?

 - Take it easy – Avoid heavy lifting or exercise.

-- Avoid extreme heat or cold – No heating pads, ice packs, hot showers or hot baths.
+- Avoid extreme heat or cold – No heating pads, ice packs, hot showers or hot baths as they can dehydrate the muscles.

 - Keep your feet together – Put your weight on BOTH FEET when you stand up, get out of bed, a chair or a car.
 This will help bring balance back into your body.

-- If your jaw has been realigned - it is advised you will need to eat soft food for the rest of the day.
+- If your jaw has been realigned - it is advised you will need to eat soft food for the rest of the day, no crunching or chewing, I recommend spag bol or pasta for dinner.

 Your body will continue to align and rebalance itself for up to 10 days after a treatment.